yalah5084/sep11-freedom-project/entries/entry04.md

 https://user-images.githubusercontent.com/91745172/232358918-81e59696-c8e4-4611-8171-0666ff48ee12.mp4

-I'm curretly in the create a prototype stage becasue I'm building my MVP for my freedom project in the engineering design process.
+I'm curretly in the create a prototype stage in the engineering design process becasue I'm building my MVP for my freedom project.
 The next stage will be to test and evaluate the prototype because I have to improve and/or add things to my project.

-Two skills that I'm developing are how to google and how to learn.
+Three skills that I'm developing are how to google, how to learn, and how to read.
 I googled how to remove a marker and found some useful things such as being able to drag the marker.
 I also had to learn how to remove a marker by watching a Youtube tutorial.
-With the tutotial, I still had some questions which I had to look for the leaflet reference.
+With the tutotial, I still had some questions which I had to look for the answers in the Leaflet reference.
+I had to carefully read and understand what I was reading in the reference.

 [Previous](entry03.md) | [Next](entry05.md)